Chipboard Flooring Sheets

 The price you pay will vary depending on whether you require the 18mm or 22mm sheet.
 Chipboard sheets tend to be very good value and are one of the more affordable ways to floor a loft or kitchen.

-Is Chipboard Flooring Strong?
+Is Chipboard Tongue & Groove Flooring Strong?

-Chipboard is an extremely high density, durable, moisture resistant, and strong material which can often provide a viable alternative to concrete or traditional solid woods.
+Chipboard flooring is an extremely high density, durable, moisture resistant, and strong material which can often provide a viable alternative to concrete or traditional solid woods.

 • It is made by combining sawdust, wood chips and a resin